 - TikTok Food Challenges: In countries such as Thailand and Vietnam, people take on challenges like recreating classic dishes with a twist or cooking with limited ingredients.
 These challenges often go viral, attracting a large number of people.

 These examples show how food influencer marketing helps bring new flavors and ideas to people.
 Instagram’s food culture and the online food scene in Southeast Asia help these trends reach a wide audience and inspire them to try new dishes.
+The diversity of Southeast Asian cuisine itself provides an almost endless source of content one reason regional food creators continue to punch above their weight on global platforms.

 Platform Spotlight: TikTok’s Explosive Food Trend Cycle